 Where to see the sensitive plant at Kew

-The sensitive plant can be seen growing in the Waterlily House.
-It is also grown in the behind-the-scenes Tropical Nursery.
+Sensitive plant can be seen growing in Kew's Waterlily House.
+It is also grown behind-the-scenes in Kew's Tropical Nursery.

 Barneby, R. (1991).
 Sensitivae censitae: a description of the genus Mimosa Linnaeus (Mimosaceae) in the New World.
 New York Botanical Garden, New York.